 Simplicity: Does the TCJA simplify taxes?

 In some ways, yes, slightly.
-Again, the standard deduction increase will reduce the need for people to itemize deductions.
+Again, the standard deduction increase will reduce the need for many people to itemize deductions. (also fewer people on AMT; but on the other hand, the corporate tax is probably more complex and the pass-through deduction is an important new complication)

 The corporate tax is now a flat tax, which makes it slightly simpler.